Rewinding the Charts: In 1998, Lauryn Hill’s ‘Doo Wop’ Debuted at the Top

-Before turning her back on fame, the Fugees singer-songwriter went straight to No. 1 with her first solo release.
+Before turning her back on fame, the Fugees singer-songwriter went straight to No. 1 with the first single from her 1998 solo LP.

 In 1998, Lauryn Hill, then 23, debuted at No. 1 on the Nov.
 14 Billboard Hot 100 with “Doo Wop (That Thing),” the lead single from the hip-hop singer-songwriter’s debut album, The Miseducation of Lauryn Hill.
 At the time, it was only the 10th song to bow atop the chart.
 (Nineteen more singles have since managed that feat.)

 The piano-and horn-accented “Doo Wop,” in which Hill sings and raps, was a self-respect anthem, a warning against succumbing to the pitfalls of “that thing,” whether it be sex, money or the streets.

 The hit followed a successful run for Hill as one-third of the Fugees, who topped the Billboard 200 in 1996 with sophomore album The Score and scored a No. 1 Pop Songs airplay hit with a reworking of Roberta Flack‘s ’70s Hot 100-topper “Killing Me Softly With His Song” (simply titled “Killing Me Softly”).

 Miseducation, which also housed the Hot 100 hits “Ex-Factor” and “Everything Is Everything,” spent four weeks atop the Billboard 200.
 The set won five Grammy Awards in 1999, including the first-ever album of the year honor for a hip-hop project.
 Hill’s debut has sold 7.5 million copies in the U.S., according to Nielsen Music.